Perth Property Management Fees Explained

 One of the most important roles of your property manager is to keep it occupied at a fair negotiated market rent.
 When the current lease on your property is due to expire your property manager should implement a proactive plan that assesses the market conditions at the time and negotiate lease terms to ensure that your property remains tenanted so that you can receive an uninterrupted rental income stream.

-Top Perth property managers usually charge is around 1 weeks’ rent plus GST or 1.1 weeks’ rent.
+Top Perth property managers usually charge around 1-week’s rent plus GST or 1.1 weeks’ rent and commence the lease renewal process three months ahead of the lease expiry.

-Regular and thorough inspections prevent minor issues becoming major problems.
-Routine inspections monitor the wellbeing of your property, tenant safety and document how the tenant is caring for the property as well as identify any required maintenance.
+Regular and thorough inspections prevent minor issues from becoming major problems.
+Routine inspections monitor the well-being of your property, and tenant safety and document how the tenant is caring for the property as well as identify any required maintenance.

 At HERE Property we carry out the first inspections around 6 weeks after a tenant takes occupancy.
 This acts as an early check for any issues a tenant may need to be warned of and is then set at three monthly intervals for the term of the tenancy.
 Further, if frequent inspections aren’t conducted, this can void your Landlord insurance policy.